teslamate-org/teslamate/docs/installation/docker.md

-# Installation on Docker
+# Installation with Docker

 The recommended way to install and run TeslaMate is to use Docker.
-Create a `docker-compose.yml` file and replace the necessary `environment` variables:
+Create a file called `docker-compose.yml` with the following content:

+**docker-compose.yml**

 ```YAML
 version: '3'

 services:
   teslamate:
     image: teslamate/teslamate:latest